C&R RanchEight-Month (November - June) Cattle Ranching Apprenticeship in Paskenta, California

 In 2009, the Eklands purchased 340 acres (the “Paskenta Ranch”) at the western edge of the Sacramento Valley about 120 miles northwest of Sacramento, California.
 The ranch lies within the rain shadow of the Coast Range, and consists of rolling hills with a partial cover of California blue oaks.
 The soil is unsuitable for tillage and crop production.
 Annual rainfall averages about 20 inches, all of which falls between November and April.
 With climate change, the region faces increasing variability of annual precipitation and rising mean temperatures during the dry summer and fall months.
 The ranch lies outside of the Sacramento Valley aquifer, and grass production for grazing depends entirely upon the winter rains.

-For the past 150 years, the region has supported extensive grazing of sheep and cattle during the 6 months of the winter rains.
+For the past 150 years, the pastures lands of the northern Sacramento Valley have supported extensive grazing of sheep and cattle during the 6 months of the winter rains.
 When the Ekland’s purchased the Paskenta Ranch, the property suffered from over-grazing and significant erosion on the unprotected slopes.
 There were no improvements other than a stock pond and a perimeter fence, both of which dated from the 1950’s.
 Over the past ten years, the Ekland’s have undertaken an ambitious renovation and restoration program that includes the following elements:

 - Renovation of pasture areas, replacing short season, annual grasses with mixed species of perennial grasses where appropriate;